-Cost of sales.
-Cost of sales was $\notin 27.2$ million in the year ended December 31, 2013 compared to $\notin 23.8$ million in the year ended December 31, 2012, an increase of $\notin 3.4$ million, or 14.3%.
-This increase in cost of sales was primarily attributable to the increase in raw materials and external subcontracting services, which increased by $\notin 2.5$ million, or 16.5%, as compared to the year ended December 31, 2012, and were primarily reflected in purchase of goods and services related to cost of sales.
-The remaining increase was mainly attributable to increased salaries, which increased payroll expenses related to cost of sales by $\notin 0.5$ million, or 7.8%, as compared to the year ended December 31, 2012.
+Cost of sales was €27.2 million in the year ended December 31, 2013 compared to €23.8 million in the year ended December 31, 2012, an increase of €3.4 million, or 14.3%.
+This increase in cost of sales was primarily attributable to the increase in raw materials and external subcontracting services, which increased by €2.5 million, or 16.5%, as compared to the year ended December 31, 2012, and were primarily reflected in purchase of goods and services related to cost of sales.
+The remaining increase was mainly attributable to increased salaries, which increased payroll expenses related to cost of sales by €0.5 million, or 7.8%, as compared to the year ended December 31, 2012.

 Gross profit.
 As a result of the proportionally larger increase in software revenues and increased productivity realized in our Medical and Industrial Production segments, the overall gross profit margin increased to 60.4% in the year ended December 31, 2013 from 59.7% in the year ended December 31, 2012, an increase of 0.7 percentage points.
-For the year ended December 31, 2013, gross profit of \notin 41.5 million reflected growth of 17.6% compared to the prior year.
+For the year ended December 31, 2013, gross profit of €41.5 million reflected growth of 17.6% compared to the prior year.

 Research and development expenses.
-Research and development expenses were $\in 10.6$ million in the year ended December 31, 2013 compared to $\notin 9.4$ million in the year ended December 31, 2012, an increase of $\notin 1.2$ million, or 12.4%.
-This increase in research and development expenses was primarily attributable to an increased investment in medical research projects, which increased by $\notin 0.7$ million, and software development, which increased by $\notin 0.4$ million, as compared to the year ended December 31, 2012.
+Research and development expenses were $\in 10.6$ million in the year ended December 31, 2013 compared to $\in 9.4$ million in the year ended December 31, 2012, an increase of $\in 1.2$ million, or 12.4%.
+This increase in research and development expenses was primarily attributable to an increased investment in medical research projects, which increased by $\in 0.7$ million, and software development, which increased by $\in 0.4$ million, as compared to the year ended December 31, 2012.

 Sales and marketing expenses.
-Sales and marketing expenses increased from \notin 19.8 million in the year ended December 31, 2012 to \notin 22.4 million in the year ended December 31, 2013, an increase of \notin 2.6 million, or 13.1%.
-This increase was primarily attributable to a significant increase in headcount in connection with our efforts to increase our sales volume, mainly in the Medical and Industrial Production segments, resulting in increased payroll expenses related to sales and marketing expenses of \notin 1.5 million and \notin 0.7 million, respectively, as compared to the year ended December 31, 2012.
+Sales and marketing expenses increased from $\in 19.8$ million in the year ended December 31, 2012 to $\in 22.4$ million in the year ended December 31, 2013, an increase of $\in 2.6$ million, or 13.1%.
+This increase was primarily attributable to a significant increase in headcount in connection with our efforts to increase our sales volume, mainly in the Medical and Industrial Production segments, resulting in increased payroll expenses related to sales and marketing expenses of $\in 1.5$ million and $\in 0.7$ million, respectively, as compared to the year ended December 31, 2012.